Screwloose-Games/documentation/content/why_we_use_gltf.md

 ## What about .GLB?

+* **Duplicate files when imported**: When importing GLB files into Godot, they are converted to GLTF format, which means that the original GLB file is not used directly in the project. __This causes texture files to be duplicated__.
+Textures are a significant amount of the storage space in builds.
+Keeping build size down is important for game load times and being able to upload a web build to Itch.
+[See this conversation, for example](https://godotforums.org/d/29060-workflow-for-importing-glb-and-editing-materials)
 * **Single File**: GLB is the binary version of GLTF, which combines the JSON data and binary data into a single file.
 It is useful for reducing the number of files needed for a 3D asset, making it easier to manage and distribute.
 * **Redability**: GLB files __are not human-readable like GLTF files__, which can make debugging and manual editing more challenging.
 * **Performance**: GLB files are optimized for performance, as they can _individually_ be loaded more quickly than multiple separate files.
 This is particularly beneficial for real-time applications like games.
 * **Version Control**: While GLB files are binary, they can still be version controlled effectively if the project uses a system that supports binary files. __However, it is generally easier to work with GLTF for version control due to its text-based nature.__
-* **Duplicate files when imported**: When importing GLB files into Godot, they are converted to GLTF format, which means that the original GLB file is not used directly in the project.
-This can lead to duplicate files if both GLB and GLTF versions are present in the project.
-[See this conversation, for example](https://godotforums.org/d/29060-workflow-for-importing-glb-and-editing-materials)

 ## Resources